Paap: Release

-The film became the first Bollywood film to be premiered at Karachi International Film Festival (KARA) on 20 December 2003.
-It was commercially released on 30 January 2004.
+The film became the first Hindi film to be premiered at Karachi International Film Festival (KARA) on 20 December 2003.
+It was theatrically released on 30 January 2004.

 Music

-The film's music was by Anu Malik, Shahi, Ali Azmat, with several instrumental tracks by Music Mashrooms.
-The soundtrack featured several instrumental pieces as well as song, notably the hit songs Garaj Baras by Ali Azmat, the lead vocalist of the Pakistani band, Junoon and noted Sufi singer also from Pakistan, Rahat Fateh Ali Khan's, Laagi Tumse Mann Ki Lagan, which also marked his debut as a Bollywood playback singer.
+The film's music was composed by Anu Malik, Shahi Hasan, and Ali Azmat, with several instrumental tracks by Music Mashrooms.
+The soundtrack featured a mix of instrumental pieces and songs, notably the hit tracks "Garaj Baras" sung by Ali Azmat, lead vocalist of the Pakistani rock band Junoon and "Laagi Tumse Mann Ki Lagan" sung by Pakistani Sufi singer Rahat Fateh Ali Khan.
+The latter was a composition by Nusrat Fateh Ali Khan that was originally recorded in Pakistan for an unreleased album and marked Rahat's debut as a Bollywood playback singer.
 The songs have been written by Sayeed Quadri, Sabir Zafar, Ali Azmat, Amjad Aslam Amjad.
-Anuradha Paudwal was nominated for Producers Guild Film Award for Best Female Playback Singer for the song "Intezaar".
+Anuradha Paudwal was nominated for Producers Guild Film Award for Best Female Playback Singer for the song "Intezaar."